tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 # Configuration and Public Key Format {#publickey}

-In order to use a DoH server as a Target, the Client needs to know a public key to use for encrypting its queries.
+In order send a message to a Target, the Client needs to know a public key to use for encrypting its queries.
 The mechanism for discovering this configuration is out of scope of this document.